Saturday, 27 June 2009

 APPEARANCE Augustine was Mediterranean looking, tall, distinguished.
 His lofty stature and patrician presence attracted every eye for he was "taller than any of the people from his shoulders and upwards."

-CHARACTER A conscientious missionary and a holy risk taker.
-Augustine was an efficient organiser with dictatorial tendencies.
 At times not exactly Captain Humble, on one occasion after boasting to Pope Gregory of the 10,000 English pagans he'd converted, Augustine was warned by the pope against being led into sin through boastfulness.

-FOOD AND DRINK Augustine encouraged the Britons to slaughter animals for their own food rather than sacrificing them to the devil.
+Augustine encouraged the Britons to slaughter animals for their own food rather than sacrificing them to the devil.

-LITERATURE The arrival of Catholic Christianity in Briton had a great impact on the English language.
+The arrival of Catholic Christianity in Briton had a great impact on the English language.
 Words of Latin and Greek origins became used to express concepts and ideas that were new to Anglo Saxons.
-Examples of such terms are altar, angel, apostles, candle, disciples, martyr, mass, monk, pope, priest, psalm, shrine and toaster (only joking re the last one-just checking you're paying attention).
+Examples of such terms are altar, angel, apostles, candle, disciples, martyr, mass, monk, pope, priest, psalm, shrine and toaster (only joking about the last one-just checking you're paying attention).
 Non religious terms of Latin and Greek origin that entered the English language at the time included cook, fever and school.
 (1)

 The Bible sent by Pope Gregory the Gregory to Augustine for his English trip can be found in Fitzwilliam Museum, Cambridge.